What to do when a CU1 account holder dies

 A POD designation allows you to name a beneficiary on your Credit Union 1 checking, savings, or certificate accounts.
 When the account owner dies, the named beneficiary can claim the funds by presenting a certified death certificate and valid photo ID at a CU1 branch.
 POD accounts bypass the probate process entirely.

 If a Credit Union 1 account has no POD beneficiary, no joint owner with right of survivorship, and is not held in a trust, the account becomes part of the deceased member's estate.
 A court-appointed executor or administrator must provide Letters Testamentary or Letters of Administration to claim the funds.
-Under Alaska law (AS 13.16.680), small estates valued at $100,000 or less in personal property may qualify for a simplified Small Estate Affidavit procedure.
+Alaska also allows collecting personal property by affidavit without opening a probate case (AS 13.16.680): at least 30 days must have passed since death, no probate can be pending or granted, and the estate must consist only of registered vehicles worth $100,000 or less and other personal property (including deposit accounts) worth $50,000 or less, after debts and liens.
+The Alaska Court System form is the Affidavit for Collection of Personal Property (Form P-110).

 Yes.
 Credit Union 1 offers Health Savings Accounts (HSAs) for members enrolled in a qualifying high-deductible health plan.
 CU1 describes the HSA as a tool that can supplement retirement income and cover qualified medical expenses and insurance premiums during retirement.
 An HSA cannot be retitled to a trust, so the way to control HSA assets after death is the named beneficiary on the account.
 If no beneficiary is named, the HSA passes to the estate.
 Call (907) 339-9485 or (800) 478-2222 or visit a branch to open or update an HSA.